Engoo Blog Language Tips

 It’s nothing (really).

 This is a classic modest response to praise.
-However, you need to be careful; the other person may misunderstand and think you are saying that something was easy for you to do.
-Adding “really” helps this to sound more genuinely modest.
+But be careful: The other person may interpret it as you saying something was easy for you to do — which can make you seem arrogant!

 A